Stability results for symmetric jump processes on metric measure spaces with atoms. Long version: The auxiliary space

 \begin{example} \textbf{The real line, with $(-1, 1)$ replaced by an atom.} Let $M = (-\infty, -1] \cup \{0\} \cup [1, \infty)$.
 Let $d$ be the Euclidean metric restricted to $M$.
 Let $\mu$ be the measure given by

 for all Borel $A \subseteq M$, where $m$ is the Lebesgue measure.
+The original space and auxiliary space for this example are shown in Figure \ref{MixedFigure}.
 In this case, $0$ is the only atom in $M$, so $0$ is replaced by a tree-like structure while every other point of $M$ stays the same in the auxiliary metric measure space.
 Elements of the auxiliary space are either points $(0, w)$ (where $w\in W$) or $x$ (where $x \in (-\infty, -1] \cup [1, \infty)$).